berri-puff/curateM/README.md

 - Nagivate through different regions to explore artworks from each area based API

-- In the UK page, users can explore random artworks provided with no real order, users an interact to see more artwork by a button at the bottom of the page.
+- In the UK page, users can explore random artworks provided with no real order, users can interact to see more artwork by a button at the bottom of the page.
 US API calls for all the artwork, therefore takes longer time and always returns artwork in the same order.

 - Users can choose from give presets to select for items of their interest on the UK page, where as in the US keyword based search criteria.